oliviachang29/react-native-guide/readme.md

 ## General Issues

 #### Print: Entry, ":CFBundleIdentifier", Does Not Exist
-There's an issue open in the react-native tracker [which has a bunch of suggestions.](https://github.com/facebook/react-native/issues/7308)

 ```
 $ lsof -n -i4TCP:8081
 $ kill - 9 YOUR_PID_HERE // (or whichever one is listed)